-Have you ever noticed people who say, “We need to get everyone on the same page” rarely have anything written down on one page?
-The same people who use the term “fewer bigger bets” are fans of little projects that deplete resources.
-Every brand should have a brand strategy roadmap on one page.
+Have you ever noticed people who say, “We need to get everyone on the same page” rarely have anything written down on one page.
+Moreover, the same people who use the term “fewer bigger bets” are fans of little projects that deplete resources.
+To start, every brand needs a long-range plan everyone can follow.
+Above all, make sure you can get your brand strategy roadmap on one page.

-- Situation analysis: Use your deep-dive business review to answer, “Where are we?”
+Use your deep-dive business review to answer, “Where are we?”
 Your analysis must summarize the drivers and inhibitors currently facing the brand, and the future threats and untapped opportunities.

 Align the brand idea across five consumer touchpoints

 Today’s market is a cluttered mess.
 The consumer is bombarded with brand messages all day, and inundated with more information from influencers, friends, experts, critics, and competitors.
 While the internet makes shopping easier, consumers must now filter out tons of information daily.
 Moreover, the consumer’s shopping patterns have gone from a simple, linear purchase pattern into complex, cluttered chaos.

 Use the brand idea as an organizing tool

 Five main touchpoints reach consumers, including the brand promise, brand story, innovation, purchase moment, and consumer experience.
 Regardless of the order, they reach the consumer; if the brand does not deliver a consistent message, the consumer will be confused and likely shut out that brand.strategic plan.
 Brands cannot control what order each touchpoint reaches the consumer.
 And, they can undoubtedly align each of those touchpoints under the brand idea.